-Views over the dreamy islands of Palawan.
+Views over the dreamy islands of Palawan, the The Philippines.

 Bohol and Panglao are two islands located in the Central Visayas.
 They can be visited as a stand alone trip (there's lots to see and do), or as part of an island hopping itinerary to neighboring Siquijor and Cebu.
 A small bridge connects Bohol and Panglao, making it very easy for tourists to explore both islands.
 Between the two there are plenty of beaches, waterfalls, caves, sandbars, offshore islands, dive sites, chocolate hills and resorts to fill a weeklong stay.
 I suggest staying at least three nights before moving onward to Siquijor by ferry.